-Brass castings and bronze castings both are copper-based alloy castings which could be cast by sand casting and investment casting processes.
+Brass castings and bronze castings both are copper-based alloy castings which could be cast by investment casting and sand casting processes.
 Brass is an alloy composed of copper and zinc.
 Brass composed of copper and zinc is called ordinary brass.
 If it is a variety of alloys composed of more than two elements, it is called special brass.
 Brass is a copper alloy with zinc as the main element.
 As the zinc content increases, the strength and plasticity of the alloy increase significantly, but the mechanical properties will decrease significantly after exceeding 47%, so the zinc content of brass is less than 47%.
 In addition to zinc, cast brass often contains alloying elements such as silicon, manganese, aluminum, and lead.

 What Brass and Bronze We Cast